 When people needed to find a phone number for a person or a business, they would dial – actually dial – a zero and ask the human who answered, “May I have the phone number for the Woolworth’s on First Street?”
 “Do you have a listing for a Shawn Greene in Livermore?”
 This was how we found contact information.

 The number for directory assistance was later changed to 411.
-Whether we dialed one digit or three, the ability to find phone numbers all over the U.S. was an important, convenient, service most people very much appreciated and often relied upon.
+Whether we dialed one digit or three, the ability to find phone numbers all over the U.S. was an important and convenient service most people very much appreciated and often relied upon.

 Brave New Laws

-Above, I mentioned we once had just one phone company.
-In 1984, the U.S. Justice Department declared that single phone company to be an illegal monopoly and it was forced to break up into “baby Bells.”
+As mentioned above, we once had just one phone company.
+In 1984, the U.S. Justice Department declared that phone company to be an illegal monopoly and it was forced to break up into “baby Bells.”
 (Ma Bell, named for Alexander Graham Bell, was the monopoly’s nickname.)
 As you might imagine, there was a good deal of wrangling behind the scenes before that break-up took place.
-Ma Bell fought it, and the companies which wanted to have their own piece of the booming telecommunications pie pushed for it.
+Companies that wanted their own piece of the booming telecommunications pie pushed for it, and Ma Bell of course fought it.

 The phone companies did not want to share customer information but they had no choice.
 As a result, we could still find Aunt Mabel even if we called from a Pacific Bell phone line and her phone service was with Qwest.
-We could still get the number for Woolworth’s Five and Dime: the one on First Street and the one on Aspen Ave.
+We could also still get listings for Woolworth’s Five and Dime stores: a human would gladly tell us the number for the store on First Street and the one on Aspen Avenue.
 Hooray for continued convenience!

 Fast-forward a bunch of years.
-Woolworth’s is no more.
-As cellular signals get figured out, mobile phones become more possible.
+Woolworth’s is no longer around.
+And as cellular signals get figured out, mobile phones become more possible.
 The telecommunications companies think, Hmm…this could be a nifty money maker.
 Let’s add cell phone service to our business.
+Which leads this article to why cell phone directories are not shared:

-Remember the regulations that said phone companies must share customer information with each other so consumers can easily get it?
-Well, cellular telephone services are not governed by the exact same laws.
+Remember the regulations that said phone companies must share phone directories so consumers can easily get that information?
+Well…cellular telephone services are not governed by the exact same laws.
 In fact, some laws require a telecommunications company’s cell phone services be separate from other phone services.
-These laws of separation were intended to prevent a few companies from monopolizing telecommunications (I will pause here so you can stop laughing).
-These laws also created the situation where we have to talk to one service rep about our ‘home’ phone and another for our cell phone.
-Boo for this inconvenience!

-And here’s the thing: Your ability to keep your cell number secret is not due to a phone company protecting your privacy — they’re protecting their profits.
-The law that said phone companies must share phone number listings for consumer convenience does not apply to cell phone numbers.
+Your ability to keep your cell number secret is not due to a phone company protecting your privacy — not even close — they’re protecting their profits.
+The law that said phone companies must share phone number listings for consumer convenience does not apply to cell phone services/cell phone numbers.
+Since they’re not required to share, they do not.

 You filled out a contact form.
 You bought something online.
 You registered that new chainsaw, iPod, or refrigerator.
 You put an App or twenty-five Apps on your smart phone… Get the picture?